 The criteria for admission to Professional Education programs are based on University-wide policies recommended by the Director of Professional Education through the Professional Education Council.
 Requirements are applicable to all Professional Education administrative units of the colleges preparing teachers.
 Students should submit an Application for Admission to Professional Education Form to the Professional Education Unit as early as possible in their programs.
-The candidate is not considered a fully eligible participant in a Professional Education Unit.
+The candidate is not considered a fully eligible participant in a Professional Education program until formally admitted to the Professional Education Unit.